The cluster complex for cluster Poisson varieties and representations of acyclic quivers: Normal vectors via g -vectors in the acyclic case

 By Corollary~\ref{Corollary-normalvectorhyperplane}, we can see the normal vector of each of the walls in the Auslander-Reiten quiver given by the {\bf g}-vectors.

 \end{example}

-\begin{remark} Although in case $\mathbb{A}_3$ the maximal cones correspond only to the bipartite seed this is not true in general.
-In fact, for $k\geq 2$, seeds associated with quivers $\mathbb{A}_{2k+1}$ whose orientation is not bipartite can also determine maximal cones of $\Delta^+_{\seed}(\cX) $. \end{remark}
+\begin{remark} Although in case $\mathbb{A}_3$ the maximal cones only correspond to the bipartite seed this is not true in general.
+In fact, for $k\geq 2$, seeds associated with quivers $\mathbb{A}_{2k+1}$ whose orientation is not bipartite may also determine maximal cones of $\underline{\Delta^+_{\seed}(\cX)} $. \end{remark}